-Northwest Colorado Regional Healthcare Coalition (NWRHCC)
+Northwest Colorado Region Healthcare Coalition (NWRHCC)

-Program Established: 2017 Program Coordinator: Addy Marantino, NWRHCC Coordinator
+Program Established: 2017 Program Coordinator: Carmen Flores, NWRHCC Readiness & Response Coordinator

 - a.
-The Colorado Department of Health and Environment (CDPHE) awarded NWCCOG Fiscal Agent status in July of 2017 and extended this through June 2020 and again through June of 2022. - b.
-Because of the wealth of other COVID emergency and recovery funds available to Heathcare this year, the HCC fund is significantly underspending from it's projected budget.
-It is unclear how this may impact future allocations and budgets. - c.
-2020-2021 is the fourth year of the NWRHCC in this current format.
-There are a list of deliverables from CDPHE that the NWRHCC is to complete by June 2022. - d.
+The Colorado Department of Health and Environment (CDPHE) awarded NWCCOG Fiscal Agent status in July of 2017.
+In 2022 there was a third transition to a new coordinator since the origin of the program. - b.
+Due to the wealth of COVID-19 emergency and recovery funds available to healthcare and emergency response organizations through 2022, the HCC significantly underspent its 21-22 budget.
+CDPHE is intending to pursue and allocate carryover funding opportunities, but it is still unclear how this may impact future allocations and budgets. - c.
+2021-2022 is the fourth year of the NWRHCC in this current format, and the fiscal year is July 1, 2022 June 30, 2023.
+There are a list of deliverables from CDPHE that the NWRHCC is to complete by June 2023. - d.
 NWRHCC website at www.colorado-nwrhcc.org.
-Information about the Coalition and its members can be found on the website.
+Information about the coalition and its members can be found on the website.